7 Delicious Fruits You Should Try In Brunei [Including Durian]

 The Fruits Of Brunei

-Southeast Asia has a reputation for supplying tropical, flavorful fruits.
+Southeast Asia is famed for its tropical, flavorful fruits.
 No part of the region exemplifies this more than Borneo, with its lush rainforest.
 Fruits are an abundant, important part of the cuisine of Brunei.

-Like other tropical countries, Brunei produces generic fruits such as watermelon, pineapple, mango, banana, mangosteen, and papaya, among others.
-However, the endemic produce is what makes Brunei stand out.
+Like other tropical countries, Brunei produces many “common” fruits like watermelon, pineapple, mango, banana, mangosteen, and papaya, among others.
+But endemic produce is what makes Brunei stand out.

-While various fruits are available in Brunei's markets, this guide will distill them down to the seven a traveler must try.
-Loved by locals, these deserve a sample from any visitor.
-The 7 fruits are: durian, tarap, rambutan, kembayau, bambangan, langsat and kundong.
+While various fruits are found in Brunei's markets, this guide will distill them down to the seven you must try.
+Loved by locals, these all deserve a sample.
+The seven fruits are: durian, tarap, rambutan, kembayau, bambangan, langsat and kundong.

 Juvenile Bornean orangutan